AXP-OS/packages_apps_phonesky/README.md

 done
 ```

-done (finally), reboot into your ROM, grant signature spoofing permission to the Play Store and reboot the ROM again.
+done (finally), reboot into your ROM, grant signature spoofing permission to the Google Play and reboot the ROM again.
 Setup your Google account and feel free to make purchases.

 # Patch compatibility